 Here is a video by LG on the advantages of a twin rotary inverter compressor.

 Disadvantages of Inverter Air Conditioner

 - The biggest disadvantage of an inverter air conditioner is the high price.
-The inverter compressor is an advanced type of compressor that has a complex design leading to higher manufacturing costs.
-Check Price of LG 1.5 Ton Inverter Air Conditioner on Amazon.
+The inverter compressor is an advanced type of compressor that has a complex design, leading to higher manufacturing costs.

 - Comparatively higher repair and maintenance costs than non-inverter air conditioners.

 - The effectiveness of cooling may decrease if the outside temperature is too hot, near 46°C.

 These disadvantages are less significant while comparing with the brilliant advantages that we have mentioned above.